SaaS Sales: 9 Proven Strategies to Close Enterprise Deals

-“When you create a smart view in your CRM, you're able to take this hyper-targeted list and just almost automate the whole process when it comes to using our power dialer, bulk emailing, or enrolling this entire list into a sequence and just waiting for them to respond back from the sequence."
+“When you create a smart view in your CRM, you're able to take this hyper-targeted list and just almost automate the whole process when it comes to using our power dialer, bulk emailing, or enrolling this entire list into a workflow and just waiting for them to respond back from the workflow."

 —John Ferguson, SR Account Executive at Close

-Email sequences will save you a lot of time as you won’t have to muddle through every single contact individually.
+Email workflows will save you a lot of time as you won’t have to muddle through every single contact individually.
 They also help you be more tactical about your outreach.

 Here’s a hands-on experience from Dan Gower:

 “The best way to connect with multiple stakeholders and get more buy-in is to diversify your outreach.
-That means creating sequences for different departments and seniority levels.
+That means creating workflows for different departments and seniority levels.

-It also means creating different types of sequences that go beyond cold outreach.
+It also means creating different types of workflows that go beyond cold outreach.

 3. Find the Decision-Makers But Don’t Underestimate Gatekeepers